 Once you’ve had your fill of Newcastle, drive to Edinburgh, Scotland.
 This will take roughly 2.5 hours and there’s much to do.
 The Royal Botanic Garden and the Princes Street Gardens are great places to relax and unwind after a drive.
 If you feel like doing some more driving, Xtreme Karting Edinburgh is suitable for all ages and is great for some good ole fashioned family go-kart racing.
 Be sure to visit the Camera Obscura and World of Illusions, Scotland’s oldest purpose build attraction.
 Established in 1835, it offers a money back guarantee if you are not fully satisfied with the interactive, hands on exhibits.
 Be sure to take a climb up to Arthur’s Seat, an extinct volcano that is one of the most notable features of the city.
 Enjoy a lunch and beautiful views from the top.
 You will want to take a stroll down the “Royal Mile.”
 It is one of the worlds most famous streets, and truly a must see.
 It’s filled with history, cobblestones, street performers, and unique buildings.
 Talk to some locals to see what they recommend for dinner.

-Visit Northern UK: Top 5 Cities to Explore
+Visit Northern UK: Top 5 Cities to Explore by Car

 Next time you want to explore, a car rental in the UK from Auto Europe may be just what you need.